Every Breath You Take…Proper breathing can help you manage your anxiety

 Breathing is inextricably linked to anxiety.
 We have common sayings that reflect this relationship: “sigh of relief” and “holding your breath.”
 Now, two new neuroscience studies provide useful insight into how breathing can help you manage anxiety.

 Meditation.
 Research published in the Journal of Clinical Psychiatry has confirmed that meditation consisting of slow, steady, rhythmic breathing can reduce people’s anxiety level.
 After completing a program consisting of 8-weeks of regular meditation, participants reported consistently lower anxiety.
-The researchers believe this change in experienced anxiety comes from a reduction in mental health online pharmacy neural stress hormones.
+The researchers believe this change in experienced anxiety comes from a reduction in neural stress hormones.
 Many of my students report great benefits from meditation beyond reduced anxiety levels.
 A useful app to help guide you through meditation is called Head Space.